gregtozzi/w241_project/reports/README.md

 | Nene Spivy, Executive Director (22.8%) | 24.4%                                             | 21.2%                                          |
 | Jill McNabb, Board Chair (25.2%)       | 28.2%                                             | 22.0%                                          |

-### Recommendations
+### Applying the results

+We caution against drawing broad conclusions based on this experiment, particularly with respect to questions that the study was not designed to answer.

-Notes on Applying the Results We are confident that the method we employed in this case produced evidence that the difference in opening rates was caused by the difference in subject lines.
+We are confident that the method we employed in this case produced evidence that the difference in opening rates was caused by the difference in subject lines.
 You can reasonably expect that this result would generalize to the remainder of the candidate email recipients during the current year-end fund drive.
 We suggest caution when drawing broader conclusions, however for the following reasons:

 1. Responsiveness to the two subject lines may have been affected by factors that we could not control for, including the current public